What is PARK(ing) Day?

 - Shade: Trees, landscaping, or other materials can provide welcoming shade!

 PARK(ing) Day Photos from Previous Years

-PARK(ing) Day 2016 was a huge success!
 Check out the images below for a highlight of the great parklets!